pineapplemachine/PyDwarf/docs/modding.md

 >>> emptydir = raws.dir()
 ```

 Realistically, you're not going to be so interested in an empty `raws.dir` object.
 In almost all cases you'll actually want to load it from somewhere.
-Let's actually load our Dwarf Fortress directory as a `raws.dir`.
+Let's actually load our actual Dwarf Fortress directory as a `raws.dir` instance.

 ``` python
 >>> df = raws.dir('df_osx_40_23')